 "Mermaid", I said quietly over their innocent bickering over which was better.
 They stopped with their mouths still open.

 "Yeah, I *am* a mermaid, actually."
-I said with more confidence as I chuckled to myself.
-It was that self awareness of what my spirit totem was in life (for lack of a better term).
+I said with sarcastic confidence as I chuckled to myself.
+I spent so much time in the water swimming, and it was that self awareness of what my 'spirit fantasy creature' was (for lack of a better term).

-Later it would represent a sign of something deeper, as I grew into my sexual orientation as an adult and would identify as queer.
-These girls wouldn't have grasped this concept until adulthood.
-At least I can hope they might have at some point in life.
+Later it would represent a sign of something deeper personally, as I grew into my sexual orientation as an adult and would identify as queer, and finally a lesbian.
+These girls wouldn't have grasped this concept, especially not until adulthood.
+Hell, most adults don't and I can only hope they might have at some point in life.

 So they guffawed at me, poked and prodded me with questions and comments.
 Then the insults and name-calling began.
 I tried to tell them my admitting to 'being a mermaid' wasn't meant as something literal.
 In my mind, there was deeper spiritual meaning of calling myself a mermaid, yet I had the bad habit of thinking out loud.

 I swam all the time then.
-I was nearly born on the water when my mother's broke, while she was at the helm of a sailboat in the middle of Puget Sound.
+I was nearly born on the sea when my mother's water broke, while she was at the helm of a sailboat in the middle of Puget Sound.

 I felt the pull of the ocean in my bones when I'd get too far from it (still do).
-Being out of the water for more than 48 hours without a swim somewhere, felt unnatural to me.
+Being out of the water for more than a month without a swim somewhere, felt unnatural to me.

 The other kids my age thought I was a freak for calling myself a mermaid so confidently.
 But the worst part was when they began to use it as an insult.
 As if it were a filthy word.